How to report storm damage after severe weather - NewsBreak

 How to report storm damage after severe weather

 INDIANAPOLIS – During severe weather events, damaging winds, heavy rain, flooding, large hail, and even tornadoes can occur.
-It’s important for damage to be reported to the National Weather Service, so how can you do that?How to stay safe before, during and after severe weather
+It’s important for damage to be reported to the National Weather Service, so how can you do that?What to do leading up to a severe weather event

 You can report the damage in several ways.